psi4j/sunsetr/README.md

 ```

 This separation allows you to share your sunsetr configuration publicly without accidentally doxxing yourself. `geo.toml` can also serve as a temporary place to store your coordinates when travelling.

+⭐ **Note**: Your debug output will still print your coordinates on startup for debugging purposes, so be extremely careful when sharing your debug output online.

 ## ⚙️ Configuration